 FSANZ developed and applied a basic communication strategy to this Application.
-All calls for submissions are notified via the Notification Circular, media release and through FSANZ's social media tools and the publication Food Standards News.
+All calls for submissions are notified via the FSANZ Notification Circular, media release and through FSANZ's social media tools and Food Standards News.
 Subscribers and interested parties are also notified about the availability of reports for public comment.

-The process by which FSANZ considers standard matters is open, accountable, consultative and transparent.
+The process by which FSANZ considers standards is open, accountable, consultative and transparent.
 Public submissions are called to obtain the views of interested parties on issues raised by the application and the impacts of regulatory options.
+FSANZ also publishes all applications on the FSANZ website.